 Trickster Award: An award for the most innovative filmmaker who bucks conventions and redefines style.
 This award values creativity over experience.

-Must be BC-Based (British Columbia) and have an Indigenous person in a major creative role (director, writer, lead actor, editor, director of photography).
+Must be Canada-based and have an Indigenous person in a major creative role (director, producer, writer, lead actor).

-All ages and experiences levels are welcomed to submit.
+All ages and experiences levels are welcome to submit.